iAmmar7/microfrontends-init/README.md

 # Microfrontends Init

-A mircro-frontends application using Single SPA

-Built with :dizzy: React, Angular, and Vue :dizzy:
+A Single-SPA based micro-frontends application developed with React, Angular, and Vue.

 ## Featues
 - **3 microfrontends** running inside the root-config. :fire: